Swiss director Richard Dindo dies aged 80

 This content was published on

-Thieves raided the factory of the Swiss watch supplier Werthanor in Le Locle in northeastern Switzerland on Thursday morning.
+Thieves raided the factory of the Swiss watch supplier Werthanor in Le Locle in northwestern Switzerland on Thursday morning.
 They fled across the border to France with precious metals.

 Migros sells Hotelplan tour operator to Germany’s Dertour